 I want my students to love being Jewish, knowing that later that love will bring them to pursue their own education further.

-Other families undertake to have a ‘private’ Bar/Bat Mitzvah: they haven’t been part of a congregation previously, and don’t want to join one just to facilitate the Bar/Bat Mitzvah experience.
+The families I work with usually choose to have a ‘private’ Bar/Bat Mitzvah ceremony: they haven’t been part of a congregation, and don’t want to join one just to facilitate the Bar/Bat Mitzvah experience.
 These experiences have been intense and profound because of the extra effort involved.
 It takes much more thought, planning, and self-examination to create the independent Bar/Bat Mitzvah.
 The results have been wonderful, both for the families and myself.